 Shopping for a home can be an exciting adventure, the beginning of a new chapter in your life.
 But, sometimes, that chapter never gets written because the appraisal gets in the way.
 The appraisal is a key component in the home buying process because it determines whether or not you’ll get the loan amount you need to buy the home.
-So here’s what you need to know about the appraisal process in Los Angeles.
+So here’s what you need to know about the appraisal process in Riverside.

 What the Appraisal Really Is